GMC Clinical Assessment Centre

 - Safe disposal of sharps.

 - The board tests these skills by observing the interaction between you and another person, usually a simulated patient or occasionally the examiner.
-The examiner will assess your approach to the patient all through the examination.
+These interactions can take place in person, over the telephone or via a video call.
+The examiner will assess your approach to the patient throughout the examination, even if they are not present in the room.

 - This may include: